Система Orphus

 guide

 If you have always wanted to see whales, the Shantar Islands are one of the best places in Russia where you can do it.
-It is home to the largest part of the bowhead whales population of the Sea of Okhotsk.
-Due to difficult access to the archipelago you will find true solitude and union with nature here, without numerous groups of tourists.
+It is home to the largest part of the bowhead whale population of the Sea of Okhotsk.
+Due to difficult access to the archipelago, you will find true solitude and union with nature here, without numerous groups of tourists.

 Most popular